-This course explores transnational feminist frameworks, focusing on historical debates about intersectional inequalities that underlie their development and social movements that address feminist issues beyond national contexts.
+Women and feminism in a transnational perspective, focusing on various theories and movements engendered by women in contemporary national contexts.
 Course readings will explore the ethics of cross-cultural knowledge production, across borders collaborations, movement organizing, the commodification of bodies, sexualities, building bridges between activism and academia, and violence of trafficking, terrorism, and war from a transnational feminist perspective.
 Examples will provide insights into the complexities of addressing these issues in a transnational context: how do differences of class, national origin, race, and sexualities affect women's experiences in organizing for social justice?
 How do power relations between individuals and collectives, both within nations and across them, influence prospects for solidarity and collaboration?
 This course will also challenge 'Western' feminists to locate and situate themselves and examine their own position within systems that connect the (often uneven) exchange of persons, capital, and ways of knowing.